Art Therapy for Mental Health

 Drawing

-Drawing is a simple form of art therapy where a client is provided tools such as pencils, crayons and other paper-oriented stationery items.
-Since these items are likely familiar to the person, it aims to provide an art-based therapy which is less intimidating for those who don't find themselves skillful at art.
-Through drawings, the therapist helps a person visualize their problems and look to find effective solutions.
+Drawing is a simple form of art therapy where a client is provided tools such as pencils, crayons, and other paper-oriented stationery items.
+Since these items are likely familiar to the person, it aims to provide an art-based therapy that is less intimidating for those who don't find themselves skillful at art.
+Through drawings, the therapist helps a person visualise their problems and look to find effective solutions.

 Sculpture